DinuthDamsara45/my-anime-schedule/README.md

 ## Contact

 If you have any questions or suggestions regarding this calendar, please open an issue or contact the repository owner.

+## Security Considerations

+This project uses The Movie Database (TMDB) API to fetch anime images.
+To maintain security:

+1. **Never commit API keys or tokens** to the public repository
+2. For personal use or development:
+   - Create a `.env` file based on `.env.example`
+   - Add your TMDB credentials to this file (which is ignored by git)
+   - Or use environment variables as described in MAINTENANCE.md

+For more details on securely managing API credentials, see the [MAINTENANCE.md](MAINTENANCE.md) file.

 ## License